Maugy/dsc-capstone-project-v2-atlanta-ds-091619/README.md

 ![Methodology](Methodology.png)

-# How-to Guide
+## How-to Guide

 This is a 'demo' version of the original project.
 I have removed the web scraping applications to avoid overloading LinkedIn/Indeed servers but I'm happy to share that code as well.

 Streamlit is an exciting and user-friendly platform built for Data Scientists who seek a professional avenue to display projects without the need to learn additional programming skills.
 I am not associated with or endorsed by Streamlit but suggest others try it out to experience it as well.
-With that said, this project will not work properly without first installing [Streamlit](https://www.streamlit.io/).
+With that said, this project will not work as intended without first installing [Streamlit](https://www.streamlit.io/).

 **The rest is simple:**
 #### Enter a position of interest (limited to tech positions for now).*